joe7575/pdp13/README.md

 - Terminals
 - Hard disks
 - Tape drives
-- Can boot from the drives
 - Monitor program with assembler / disassembler (in-game)
 - RAM and ROM chips to expand the computer
 - Communication possibilities between computers
 - Output possibilities like color lamp and 7-segment node
 - Compatible to TechAge to be able control machines
-- Installable assembler application `vm16asm` (on your PC)
+- Installable macro assembler application `vm16asm` (on your PC) and in-game
 - J/OS operating system to be able to boot from drive
+- commands like: ls, cat, rm, rm, cd, cp, ...
 - Many ASM stdlib and example files

 On client side Minetest 5.4 is recommended (font=mono)